Pain · Distribution

 Independent manufacturer's rep, master distributor, regional distributor, dealer or integrator, OEM-tier partner, service network, parts network, and increasingly a B2B marketplace layer.
 A given category does not use every layer, but most use four to six.
 A single-distributor agreement typically covers one or two of those layers.
 The other four or five are unstaffed.

-Map the buyer journey for the strategic SKU end to end.
+Map the buyer path for the strategic SKU end to end.
 Trace who handles awareness, evaluation, quote, install, warranty, parts, and service.
 For each step, name the actual entity, the contract that covers them, and the comp incentive that runs them.
 The blanks are the unstaffed layers.
-Per Indiana University Kelley distribution research and Bain distributor work, the median Mittelstand manufacturer entering the US has three to four unstaffed layers at month twelve and does not know it.

 Sometimes.
 Usually not on the terms the agreement was written.
 A regional distributor is not a master distributor.
 A dealer is not a service network.
 Asking one entity to cover four layers produces the same wrong-mix pattern that the channel-partner-mismatch page describes.
 The fix is to identify the right entity per layer and write the layer-specific terms before signing.

 A Market Entry Sprint maps the US distribution stack, names the missing layers, and produces a layer-by-layer build plan in six to ten weeks.
 A Cross-Border Build covers multi-layer US distribution architecture over three to six months, including secondary-channel pilots.
 A Group Partnership is ongoing rebuild-and-run on monthly retainer with a twelve-month minimum.
-Pricing is confirmed in discovery, not on the public site.
+Fit and commercial terms are handled privately after the inquiry.

-Per White & Case M&A Explorer 2026 and IMAP German Mid-Cap 2026, US acquirers reading a thin distribution stack price the gap as commercial-readiness risk.
-A complete and named stack supports the multiple.
-A stack with three blank layers reads as not-yet-arrived and the diligence team treats the revenue as fragile.
+US family offices and acquirers read a thin distribution stack as commercial-readiness risk.
+A complete and named stack makes the revenue easier to understand.
+A stack with blank layers makes the revenue look fragile.

 One named US-side accountability seat that owns the stack diagram, a quarterly stack review against named-layer scorecards, and a monthly layer-development cadence.
 The head office sets policy and reads the scorecard.
 The named US seat runs the layers.
 Without the named seat, the existing distributor decides which layers exist and the head office is reactive.

-Inquiry through the contact form and a discovery conversation.
-Send the current distributor agreement, the buyer-journey map if it exists, the service-network footprint, and the last four quarters of regional sales data.
+Inquiry through the contact form and a fit check.
+Share the current distributor agreement, the buyer-path map if it exists, the service-network footprint, and the last four quarters of regional sales data.
 Response within one business day.

 What this work does not include.